Alex Oates: Career

 Silk Road transferred into the West End in August 2018 where The Times four star review described it as "Sharp witted, effortlessly engaging and surprisingly sweet".

 Oates next play All In A Row proved controversial at Southwark Playhouse for its use of puppetry and brutal take on the themes of severe autism.
 The Guardian's four star review described it as "a lively, compassionate and darkly humorous show with the unmistakable ring of truth".
-Oates was nominated for Most Promising Playwright at The Off West End Awards for the play.
+Oates was nominated for the Offie for Most Promising Playwright.

 In 2023 Oates was awarded a Peter Schaffer commission by the Royal National Theatre to write a large scale play for Northern Stage.
 Oates began collaborating with filmmaker Andy Berriman and received the inaugural Northern Film Prize award for their short film 'Mortal'.
 His play 'The Filleting App', which explores food delivery driving and living on the poverty line was selected by the RSC for the 37 Plays Project.

 In 2025, GIANTS, a short film directed by Andy Berriman won the Best Screenplay Award at Aesthetica Film Festival.